SFDO-Tooling/CumulusCI/docs/get_started.rst

 Convert an Existing Salesforce Project
 --------------------------------------
 Converting an existing Salesforce project to use CumulusCI may follow a number of different paths, depending on whether you're practicing the Org Development Model or the Package Development Model, whether or not you're already developing in scratch orgs, and the complexity of your project's dependencies on the org environment.
-We'll explore several examples of how an existing project can be built using CumulusCI.
+If you're coming from developing on scratch orgs, then you likely only need to do `project setup`_ and `org shape setup`.
+If you're working out of persistent orgs, then you will likely want to go through *all* of the following sections.
 Your experience may vary.
 You're welcome to discuss project conversion in the `CumulusCI Trailblazer group <https://trailblazers.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000009M9Z>`_.

 Project Setup